gp4p4zis/Simple-Football-Predictor/README.md

 A machine learning-based football match outcome prediction tool using historical match data and betting odds.
 Built with Django, the app predicts match results (home win, draw, away win) and generates bookmaker-style odds.

-Data used is taken from footballdata.co.uk, and filtered to include specicif columns mentioned below, in a CSV form.
+Data used is taken from **footballdata.co.uk**, and filtered to include specicif columns mentioned below, in a CSV form.

 ---